dudleycarr/nsqjs/README.md

 These methods are available on a Writer object:
 * `connect()` <br/>
-  Connect to the nsqd specified or connect to a random nsqd discovered via lookupd.
+  Connect to the nsqd specified.
 * `close()` <br/>
   Disconnect from the nsqd.
 * `publish(topic, msgs, [callback])` <br/>